 Place the brown eye marking on the face, with the bottom half of the white and button eye exposed through the slit cut.
 Pin and sew around with brown thread or embroidery floss.

 Stitch a line along the top to create a double eyelid for the sock sloth and give it a relax and take-it-easy look.

 Before sewing the head to the body, draw 2 same size circles at the bottom of the head and at the top of the body respectively.
 These stitching lines are where you are going to make slip stitches to join the head to the body.
-Keep the circle small so that the head can be easily turn around.
+Keep the circle small so that the head can easily turn around.

-Spray water to the completed sock sloth to erase all the water soluble marker’s mark.
+Spray water to the completed sock sloth to erase all the water-soluble marker’s mark.
 Leave it overnight to dry out and Smie the sock sloth is free to go anywhere you bring him to.

-Cut the sock materials into a circle larger than the magnet.
+Cut the sock into a circle (must be larger than the magnet).

-Repeat the other 3 magnets installation.
-Take note of the polarity of the magnets and pair them correctly in order for the palms and feet to attract to each other.
+Tip: take note of the polarity of the magnets and pair them up correctly so the palms and feet attract each other.

 Sock sloth Smie and family are more fun to play with and can do more poses when magnets are attached.
 Take a look at some of the funny poses they can do here.

 For fun, you can stick your sock sloth onto any metal surface, like an iron board, refrigerator door or whiteboard.
 Smie and family make a great piece of home and craft room display.